 Introduction to Penetration Testing Frameworks

-Penetration testing frameworks are structured, repeatable methodologies that guide security teams through the process of simulating real-world attacks on enterprise IT infrastructure.
-Unlike ad-hoc vulnerability scans, these frameworks ensure:
+Penetration testing frameworks provide structured, repeatable methodologies for simulating real-world attacks against enterprise systems.
+Unlike ad-hoc vulnerability scans, they help security teams ensure:

-- Alignment with regulatory compliance standards (PCI DSS, HIPAA, ISO 27001, NIST)
+- Alignment with compliance programs such as PCI DSS, HIPAA, ISO/IEC 27001, SOC 2, and NIST

 Assessing Enterprise Security Requirements